afpineda/NuS-NimBLE-Serial/README.md

 - **Just one** OS task can work with `NuPacket` (others will get blocked).
 - Data should be processed as soon as possible.
 Use other tasks and buffers/queues for time-consuming computation.
   While data is being processed, the peer will stay blocked, unable to send another packet.
+- If you just pretend to read a known-sized burst of bytes, `NuSerial.readBytes()` do the job with the same benefits as `NuPacket` and there is no need to manage packet sizes.
+Call `NuSerial.setTimeout(ULONG_MAX)` previously to get the blocking semantics.

 ### Custom AT commands